WillAyd/wedding-website/_stories/proposal.md

 sure that Harry would be there in spirit when he asked Alison to marry him.

 With that in mind, the question was how?
-Harry was born in Brooklyn, and fortunately for Will and Alison they always loved traveling to New York City.
+Harry was born and raised in Brooklyn, and fortunately for Will and Alison they always loved traveling to New York City.
 Without her having any knowledge of what was going to happen, Will and Alison booked a labor day trip up in the big Apple.